 If you’re like most of us, you’re likely tired of hearing about how ChatGPT and generative AI are going to take all our jobs (spoiler alert: they’re not…at least not anytime soon), but that doesn’t mean we shouldn’t all be learning how to make technology work for us.

-For employees to survive and thrive in a fast-paced, change-fuelled future, they need meta-skills: the ability to learn, understand, and adapt—fast.
-73% of employees globally report they don’t currently feel equipped to learn the digital skills needed by businesses now, and that’s a scary reality.
+For employees to survive and thrive in a fast-paced, change-fuelled future, they need meta-skills: the ability to learn, understand, and adapt (fast).
+73% of employees globally report they don’t currently feel equipped to learn the digital skills businesses need now, and that’s a scary reality.

 So, let’s explore what meta-skills encompass and which ones result in productive, creative people ready for whatever tomorrow brings (hopefully more human empathy and fewer robot overlords, but hey, we’re open to just a sunny day and some good vibes).